Nup358 recruits two opposing motors: dynein and kinesin-1 for transport of the nucleus

 Transport of the nucleus.
 The cell nucleus is transported and positioned in a cell cycle specific manner, a process that is important for brain development and cell cycle control.
 Human disease mutations of proteins engaged in the transport of the nucleus cause cancer and severe developmental defects of the brain and spinal muscle, including microcephaly and spinal muscular atrophy, the most common genetic cause of death in infants.
 Thus, regulatory mechanisms for these transport events are promising targets to help devise therapies for these devastating neuromuscular and brain development diseases.
 Despite the importance of nuclear positioning for brain development, it remains largely elusive how the timely transport of the nucleus is initiated and orchestrated.
 Furthermore, the responsible motor protein complex is cytoplasmic dynein, which orchestrates a vast number of cellular transport events, including RNA/protein complexes, chromosomes, vesicles, mitochondria and organelles, but general principles how the correct cargo is selected at the correct time, have not been established.
 We plan to establish how the nucleus is recognized as cargo for transport in G2 phase, which is important for cell cycle control and brain development.
 Our approach combines x-ray crystallography, biophysical methods and cell biological studies.
-Recently, our lab has established a molecular mechanism how the G2 phase specific kinase cyclin-dependent kinase 1 regulates a pathway for nuclear positioning.
-This pathway is essential for the differentiation of brain progenitor cells.
+Recently, our lab has established regulatory mechanisms for two pathways that facilitate nuclear positioning.
+Both pathways are essential for the differentiation of brain progenitor cells to neurons and other cell types.

 An animation of the Ring cycle is available for viewing at this link.